Smile-smiles/Smile-For-Miles/README.md

 - 👋 Hi, I’m @Smile-smiles
-- 👀 I’m interested in ...
-CREATING BOT
+- 👀 I’m interested in DEVELOPING
-- 🌱 I’m currently learning ...application for bots
+- 🌱 I’m currently learning GIT
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...